eduardovizuete/udemy_spring_boot_cloud_microservices/README.md

 ### Set up Git Location for Config Server
 ### Refactor Department-Service to use Config Server
 ### Refactor Employee-Service to use Config Server
+### Refresh Use case - No Restart Required After Config Changes